JeFaisLeCafe/test-flynt/overall-review.md

 The code quality of the api is good and the functions are well named.
 However, there are few imports that unecessary, and should be removed.
 For example, in the `app.ts` file, `IncomingMessage` and `ServerResponse`; or in the `server.ts` file, `IngredientController`.
 The codebase is in strict typescript mode, which is a good practice.
+There is a naming issue inside the `IngredientController.ts` file, where variables are named as `recipe` instead of `ingredient`.

 ### Web
 The `package.json` file is clean, with only necessary packages and scripts.
 The `tsconfig.json` file is also clean, with only necessary configurations.
 However, the target is "es5" while the project uses typescript and the backend uses "es6", so it should be "es6" instead.